investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 ## Conclusion

 In this post we went through some techniques that allow us identify if stock returns are normally distributed.
-We saw, with an example, that returns (arithmetic, or log) are not normally distributed but instead excibit fat tails.
-I cannot generalize of course by only one example that I provide here, but I will leave that as a small excersise to the curious readers.
+We saw, with an example, that returns (arithmetic, or log) are not normally distributed but instead exhibit fat tails.
+I cannot generalize of course by only one example that I provide here, but I will leave that as a small exercise to the curious readers.

 The question that is now left is?
 Since the (I could event say here, financial asset returns (everything that is publicly traded)) returns are not following a normal distribution, that what type of distribution they follow?